tanzyy96/gimmeworkbot/README.md

 - [ ] Reminder on deadlines
 - [ ] Priorities on todos (we can do color!)
 - [ ] Sort todos (we can use context.args on /list here)

+## Continue off from here

+Basic add todo function working.
+Need to implement setting deadline function as deadline does not show correctly.

+Also can look into ConversationHandler to improve the design of our code.
+Look into building a HelpBot class or something.